United Technologies sent military copter tech to China

 Federal authorities have brought five major cases since last February, involving everything from drone technology to radiation-hardened computers used in satellite communications.

 United Technologies said it accepted full responsibility for the violations and deeply regretted that they had occurred.
-It said it had spent $30 million and hired more than 1,000 full and part-time employees to beef up its internal export oversight.
+It said it had already spent $30 million to beef up export controls and had hired more than 1,000 full and part-time employees to address the issue.

 “These violations revealed important opportunities to strengthen our export compliance program,” United Technologies Chief Executive Louis Chenevert said in a statement, adding that both the Justice and State departments had recognized the company’s “significant remedial actions.”